AgonConsole8/agon-docs/VDP---Bitmaps-API.md

 This selects the bitmap with the given 8-bit ID as being the currently "active" bitmap for subsequent bitmap commands.

 As noted above, bitmaps with 8-bit IDs are stored in buffers with an ID of 64000+`n`.

+You need to select a bitmap before it can be plotted onto the screen or use any other bitmap commands.

 ### `VDU 23, 27, 1, w; h; b1, b2 ... bn`: Load colour bitmap data into current bitmap